snok/install-poetry/README.md

      if: runner.os == 'Windows'
    ```

-   but we recommend you do this
+   but we recommend using the $VENV environment variable

    ```yaml
    - run: |